snap-one/docs-driverworks/README.md

 ### **Driver Development Training**

 The SDK includes an online, Micro-Certification featuring three courses that help a developer learn the concepts required to begin creating drivers for use in Control4 systems.
-To access the videos, plese see the [Education Portal][18].
+To access the videos, please see the [Education Portal][18].

 ### Driver Development Templates